The Resilient Science of Flavonoids

 Muscle Growth

-During long or strenuous exercise, muscle cells experience micro-damage to their structure.
-This triggers an inflammatory response that mobilizes immune cells and nutrients to begin the repair process.
-The outcome is not only restoration of muscle function but also reinforcement of existing muscle fibers, contributing to increased muscle strength, density, and endurance.
+During long or strenuous exercise, muscle cells are stressed, damaging their structure.
+The good news is this stress triggers a restoration response during recovery that mobilizes immune cells and nutrients.
+The outcome is not only restoration of muscle function but also reinforcement of existing muscle fibers, contributing to increased strength, muscle density, and endurance.

-Epicatechin has been shown to help reduce the loss of muscle mass, and aid muscle growth.
+Epicatechin has been shown to help reduce the loss of muscle mass, and aid muscle growth, even in the absence of exercise.

 Blood Flow

 As we increase exertion or prolong exercise, our muscles demand more and more metabolic resources.
-That means increasing the flow of oxygen, water, electrolytes and energy sources in the blood to hard working muscle cells.
+That means increasing the flow of oxygen, water, electrolytes and energy supplies via the blood to hard working muscle cells.

 Epicatechin has been demonstrated to stimulate Nitric Oxide production, a signaling molecule that plays a key role in telling our blood vessels when to expand and increase blood flow to muscles.